FourierYe/Advanced-Signal-Processing/lab2/report/EEE411-Lab2-advanced signal processing.md

 ##### Analysis

 ##### As we can see from result,  I can use this function to implement mapping.
-However I use hashmap to code, because this kind of data structure is very powerful and can be seen in most program languages.
+However I use hashmap which is called dictionary in python to code, because this kind of data structure is very powerful and can be seen in most program languages.
 It is a key-value structure and use hash function for mapping fastly.
 By the way, we can use $if - else$ to implement this function too but it is a not beautiful method.

 #### Next, write a Matlab function that maps a sequence of data bits to the LAB function that maps a sequence of modulation symbols.